 - signal arguments are not supported.
-The example above was a mouse click, but for example a valueChanged() signal from a slider would not have transferred the new slider value. - nested with statements will not work - like the @auto decorator above, it is not guaranteed to work on a Python prompt.
-It works on the standard Python one, but for example will not work with some versions of IPython. - the code inside with block is also executed once when it is encountered for the first time, before gui.run() is called.
+The example above was a mouse click, but for example a valueChanged() signal from a slider would not have transferred the new slider value. - the as clause in the with statement cannot be used. - nested with statements will not work

+- like the @auto decorator above, it is not guaranteed to work on a Python prompt.
+It works on the standard Python one, but for example will not work with some versions of IPython. - the code inside with block is also executed once when it is encoureted for the first time, before gui.run() is called.
 This is unavoidable due to how code is parsed by Python.
 Most probably, it will generate an exception (in this case, because the gui.num content cannot be converted to a float object), and the guietta's with code block will discard all such exceptions.